axel22/scalacheck-tutorial/instructions.md

 6. Create a new package `pp.scalacheck` in the source folder above.
 7. Create a new file `StringSpecification.scala` in the package above.

+Alternatively, you can download the entire project from: http://github.com/axel22/scalacheck-tutorial

 ### Testing `String`s